 - First Half.
-Gunnison and Harley's First Latin. - Second Half.
+Gunnison and Harley's First Year Latin. - Second Half.
 Gunnison and Harley's First Year Latin completed and Selections, or Viri Romae.

 - First Half.
 Caesar's Gallic Wars, Allen and Phillips' Latin Prose, or text of similar grade. - Second Half.
-Caesar's Gallic Wars, 4 books completed and Prose Composition continued.
+Caesar's Gallic Wars, 4 books completed and Prose Composition continued to Lesson 28.